Abimael Guzmán: Insurgency

-Initially Guzmán attempted to win over the support of citizens by punishing people they viewed as corrupt government officials and other unpopular leaders.
-However, Shining Path's increasingly brutal methods together with strictly imposed curfews, the prohibition of alcohol and an overall sense of insecurity and fear led to an increased popular reaction against the communist party.
-Eventually Guzmán's plan backfired as rural militia or "rondas" rallied support for the military against Shining Path.
-The very peasants Guzmán claimed to defend had turned against the Shining Path.
-This resulted in a cyclical state of violence in which Maoist guerillas embarked in ruthless punitive raids against Peruvian civilians living in the Andean region.
-In 1983, 69 people from the highland town of Lucanamarca were tortured and murdered by the Shining Path in what became known as the Lucanamarca massacre.

 Guzmán's image as a dispassionate murderer became widespread after he moved against the city of Lima.
 After a series of bombings and selective assassinations the whole nation was shocked in 1992 when a car bomb exploded in one of Lima's busiest commercial districts on Tarata street, thus causing many casualties and enormous material losses.
-To his death, Guzmán denied responsibility for the Tarata bombing by claiming that it was carried out without his knowledge.
+Guzmán denied responsibility for the Tarata bombing, claiming it was carried out without his knowledge.

 The movement promoted the writings of Guzmán, called "Gonzalo Thought", a new "theoretical understanding" that built upon Marxism, Leninism, and Maoism whereby he declared Maoism to be a "third and higher stage of Marxism," having defined Maoism as "people's war."
 In 1989, Guzmán declared that the Shining Path (which he referred to as the "Communist Party of Peru") had progressed from waging a people's war to waging a "war of movements."
 He further argued that this was a step towards achieving "strategic equilibrium" in the near future, based on Maoist theories of waging people's war.
 Guzmán claimed that such an equilibrium would manifest itself by ungovernability under the "old order."
 When that moment arrived, Guzmán believed that Shining Path would be ready to move on to its "strategic offensive".

-Theodore Dalrymple, a conservative English journalist, has written that"the worst brutality I ever saw was that committed by Sendero Luminoso (Shining Path) in Peru, in the days when it seemed possible that it might come to power.
-If it had, I think its massacres would have dwarfed those of the Khmer Rouge.
-As a doctor, I am accustomed to unpleasant sights, but nothing prepared me for what I saw in Ayacucho, where Sendero first developed under the sway of a professor of philosophy, Abimael Guzmán."